ufal/mtmonkey/README.md

 * `worker` – source codes of the worker, incl. text pre- and post-processing tools.

+Subdirectories not mentioned in this list are used for testing purposes.

 Usage
 -----

 For installation notes for both workers and the application server, see `install/README.md`.

+For a more detailed description of the overall architecture of this system, see the above mentioned paper (a link will be added as soon as the paper will be published).